 Because there are so many spring plants suitable for garden areas, it pays to get planning before heading to the garden centre.
 Consider where you want colourful blooms to grow and ask yourself the following questions:

-- Are you looking to fill rock gardens, flower beds, borders or containers?
+- Are you looking to fill rock gardens, flower beds, borders or containers or need ground cover?

 - Do you want to add height with shrubs and climbers?